RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 - Omnibenevolent - all-loving.

-- If God is omnipotent, omniscient and omnipresent, he must know and see all the suffering, so why doesn't he stop it?
+- If God is omnipotent, omniscient and omnipresent, he must know about and see all the suffering, so why doesn't he stop it?
+He's powerful enough to help, so why does he let it continue?

 - If God is omnibenevolent, how can he allow people to suffer?